Tuition and funding

 * NB Grant funds are awarded at the discretion of the University and are subject to change without notice.
 If a student is also awarded a government mobility grant, the maximum total awarded will be $6000 AUD.

-Each year, up to five Bond University undergraduate exchange students are selected for the Cowin Scholarship to study for a semester at Western University, considered to be Canada's most beautiful university.
+Each year, a group of Bond University undergraduate exchange students are selected for the Cowin Scholarship to study for a semester at Western University, considered to be Canada's most beautiful university.
 This scholarship is worth $7,500 AUD.
-The Cowin Scholarship Program is made possible thanks to the generous donation of Western Alumnus and Chancellor, Mr Jack Cowin.
+The Cowin Scholarship Program is made possible thanks to the generous donation of Western Alumnus and former Chancellor, Mr Jack Cowin.

 Bond University applies for funding each year to countries to promote development and diversification with partner institutions overseas.
 In past years, grants have been awarded to students travelling to partners in countries including China, Germany, Japan, Norway, Singapore, Sweden, Taiwan, Thailand, the United Kingdom, and the USA.